mcpcpc/mcpcpc.github.io/_drafts/2020-12-17-wm-desktop-from-scratch.md

 *   [imagemagick](https://imagemagick.org) - A free and open-source
     cross-platform software suite for displaying, creating, converting, modifying, and editing raster images.
-In this tutorial, we will be using it to set the root window background image.
+In this tutorial, we will be using it to set the root window background image, control it's placement and scaling.

 I will also assume that you already have a working X server installed and have some familiarity with shell scripting.